 Legislative Services Division equipment, including but not limited to telephones, computers, software, and copying and fax machines, is primarily for the use of LSD staff and may be made available to committee members for committee business.
-When the Legislature is in session, legislators may use LSD equipment from time to time.
 Use of LSD equipment at any time may not interfere with the staff's need for and use of the equipment.
 Any use of LSD equipment must be for legislative business only.